Brain surgery - discharge

 - New or worsening problem speaking

-- Shortness of breath, chest pain, or are coughing up more mucus
+- Shortness of breath, chest pain, or coughing up more mucus

 - Swelling around your wound or underneath your scalp that does not go away within 2 weeks or is getting worse

-- Side effects from a medicine (do not stop taking a medicine without talking to your doctor first)
+- Side effects from a medicine (do not stop taking a medicine without talking to your provider first)

 Abts D. Post-anesthetic care.
 In: Keech BM, Laterza RD, eds.
 Anesthesia Secrets.
 6th ed.
 Philadelphia, PA: Elsevier; 2021:chap 34.

-Weingart JD, Brem H. Basic principles of cranial surgery for brain tumors.
+Jackson CM, Weingart JD, Brem H. Basic principles of cranial surgery for brain tumors.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 129.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 151.